astronomer/docs/learn/use-case-airflow-datasets-multi-team-ml.md

 ### Data source

 This project uses a [Scikit learn dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.fetch_california_housing.html#sklearn.datasets.fetch_california_housing) that contains information on the California housing market.
-The data is automatically retrieved as part of the DAG, and does not need to be downloaded separately.
+The data is automatically retrieved as part of the DAG and does not need to be downloaded separately.

 ### Project code

 This project consists of two DAGs.
 The [astro_ml_producer_DAG](https://github.com/astronomer/use-case-produce-consume-ml/blob/main/astromlfinal/dags/astro_ml_producer.py) is the producer DAG that provides the data.
 It extracts the California Housing dataset from Scikit Learn and builds a model.
-The [astro_ml_consumer_DAG](https://github.com/astronomer/use-case-produce-consume-ml/blob/main/astromlfinal/dags/astro_ml_consumer.py) is the consumer DAG that takes the data from the first and uses it to train a model and generate predictions.
+The [astro_ml_consumer_DAG](https://github.com/astronomer/use-case-produce-consume-ml/blob/main/astromlfinal/dags/astro_ml_consumer.py) is the consumer DAG that uses the data to train a model and generate predictions.

 #### Producer DAG